What's Going On (song): Inspiration and writing

-Gaye, himself, had been inspired by social ills committed in the United States, citing the 1965 Watts Riot as a turning point in his life in which he asked himself, "'With the world exploding around me, how am I supposed to keep singing love songs?'"
+Gaye, himself, had been inspired by social ills committed in the United States, citing the 1965 Watts Riot as a turning point in his life in which he asked himself, "With the world exploding around me, how am I supposed to keep singing love songs?"
 Gaye was also influenced by emotional conversations shared between him and his brother Frankie, who had returned from three years of service at the Vietnam War and his namesake cousin's death while serving troops.
 During phone conversations with Berry Gordy, who was vacationing in the Bahamas at the time, Gaye had told Gordy that he wanted to record a protest record, to which Gordy said in response, "Marvin, don't be ridiculous.
 That's taking things too far."

 Recording

 Gaye entered the recording studio, Hitsville USA, on June 1, 1970, to record "What's Going On".
 Instead of relying on other producers to help him with the song, Gaye, inspired by recent successes of his productions for the vocal act, the Originals, decided to produce the song himself, mixing up original Motown in-house studio musicians such as James Jamerson and Eddie Brown with musicians he recruited himself.
-The opening soprano saxophone line, provided by musician Eli Fontaine, was not originally intended.
+The opening alto saxophone line, provided by musician Eli Fontaine, was not originally intended.
 Once Gaye heard Fontaine's riff, he told Fontaine to go home.
 When Fontaine protested that he was just "goofing around", Gaye replied "you goof off exquisitely, thank you."
 The laid-back atmosphere in the studio was brought on by constant smoking of marijuana by Gaye and other musicians.

 Jamerson was pulled into the session after Gaye located him playing with a band at a local bar.
 Respected Motown arranger and conductor David Van De Pitte said later to Ben Edmonds that Jamerson "always kept a bottle of [the Greek spirit] Metaxa in his bass case.
 He could really put that stuff away, and then sit down and still be able to play.
 His tolerance was incredible.
 It took a hell a lot to get him smashed."
 The night Jamerson entered the studio to record the bass lines to the song, Jamerson could not sit properly in his seat and, according to one of the members of the Funk Brothers, lay on the floor playing his bass riffs.
 De Pitte recalled that it was a track that Jamerson greatly respected: "On 'What's Going On' though, he just read the [bass] part down like I wrote it.
 He loved it because I had written Jamerson licks for Jamerson."
 Annie Jamerson recalls that when he returned home that night, he declared that the song they had been working on was a "masterpiece", one of the few occasions where he had discussed his work so passionately with her.
 Gaye also added his own instrumentation, playing piano and keyboards while also playing a box drum to help accentuate Chet Forest's drumming.